 Some car ownership costs are more apparent than others, but there may be ways to minimize these costs.

 - Insurance: The average cost of full coverage car insurance in 2021 is $1,674 per year, although each driver’s premium will vary by the make and model of their vehicle, among other factors.
 Safe driving can dramatically lower the cost of car insurance.
 It’s also important to select the right amount of coverage for you.
 Speaking with an insurance expert can help you maximize your car insurance coverage value.

 - Loans/financing: In 2021, monthly loan payments for new cars jumped to an average of $576, a record high, according to Experian.
 Last year, the average monthly car loan payment was $554 for a new car and $391 for a used car.
 Meanwhile, average monthly used car loan payments exceeded $400 for the first time, sitting at $413.
-Buying a used vehicle in good condition can reduce the loan payment as well as future maintenance costs.
+Buying a used vehicle in good condition can reduce the auto loan payment as well as future maintenance costs.